Early Use of Technology: My Child is Addicted to the Tablet

 We’ve never been so attached to technology as we have in the past years.
 These recent changes have made children, even babies, handling technology a common sight.
 Having grown up in a world of digital technology, these children are the digital generation.

-What is technology addiction?
+What’s technology addiction?

 My child is addicted to the tablet: factors

+According to specialists, people don’t just simply get addicted to technology and stay hooked 24/7.
 In reality, children gradually become addicted as a result of a combination of multiple factors.
 Join us below as we explain in more detail.

-The Most Common Mental Illnesses
+Read about The Most Common Mental Illnesses

 Symptoms of a technology addiction

 How can you be sure that your child has a tablet addiction?
 According to this article in Psychology Today, there are certain warning signs: